Willam Belli: 2011–2012: RuPaul's Drag Race and further success

 On March 21, Belli released "The Vagina Song", a parody of "Billionaire" by Travie McCoy featuring Bruno Mars as his third single, which had been previously uploaded to YouTube in 2010.
 The music video was directed by Michael Serrato, who also directed Belli's music video for "Chow Down".

 Belli released "Love You Like a Big Schlong" on April 29, 2012, which became a viral hit being viewed more than a million times on YouTube alone.
 Produced by Uncle Slam, the song parodies "Love You Like a Love Song" by Selena Gomez & the Scene.
 The song was inspired by Belli's loss to 7-year-old Eden Wood in a lip syncing contest during a segment of the 2012 NewNowNext Awards.

 In November 2012, Belli was featured with country music artist Drake Jensen on a cover of Tammy Wynette's "Stand by Your Man".
-That same month, Belli self-released his debut album The Wreckoning via his website.
+That same month, Belli self-released her debut album The Wreckoning via his website.

+Belli has claimed that she was originally cast on the first season of RuPaul's Drag Race All Stars in 2012, but was dropped from the cast two days before filming was scheduled to begin.
+The reason given to Belli by production was that they did not see her "having stakes or stories with any of the girls".
+Belli believes that she was dropped from the cast because of her appearance on RuPaul's Drag U a few months prior, which she had only appeared on because another queen, later claimed to be Phi Phi O'Hara, had allegedly failed her background check, and, as Belli believes that she would have had the "most stakes" with Phi Phi (who no longer could appear on the show), resulted in Belli being dropped from the cast.
+She has also stated that she believes her replacement in the cast was Mimi Imfurst.
+Phi Phi later appeared on the next season of All Stars.